What Maryland Property Owners Need To Know About Subterranean Termites

+Although termites and winged or flying ants may look alike to the untrained eye, there are distinct differences in their antennae, body, and wings.
 The antennae of swarming termites are straight and beaded while swarming ants have antennae that are elbowed or bent.
 An easier way to distinguish a termite from an ant is to examine the body.
 Termites have a broad waistline and a body that is made up of a head and lower section.
-Winged or flying ants on the other hand, have characteristic indented or “pinched” waistlines and three distinctive body parts including a head, abdomen and thorax.
+On the contrary, winged or "flying ants" have characteristic pinched waistlines and three distinctive body parts, including a head, abdomen, and thorax.
 Both termites and winged ants have two pairs of wings but that is where the similarity ends.
-Termites have four wings all equal in size.
+Termites have four wings, each of which are equal in size and length that will stack on top of one another when not flying.
 They are also easily broken and it is very common to find these discarded, or broken wings around your home or area where you are experiencing a termite swarm.
-Ants, on the other hand, have front wings that are noticeably larger in size then their hind wings.
-Both sets of wings on an ant are much more resistant then that of a termite and do not break off easily.
-Don't let these silent destroyers eat your house from the inside out!
+Ants, on the other hand, have front wings that are noticeably larger in size than their hind wings.
+Both sets of wings on an ant are much more resistant than that of a termite and do not break off easily.

 1. Stop.
 Take a breath.
 Don’t panic.
 We’ll walk you through the process.

 2. DO NOT “spray” the swarming termites with any kind of chemical.
 Instead, calmly and visually inspect for where the swarmers might be entering.
 Mark that area/areas with tape.
 Note: they do not bite and will not hurt you or your children in any way.